 The Oriel Windfarm

 The Oriel Windfarm project is being jointly developed by Parkwind and ESB.
-It will be the first Irish Sea Offshore Wind Energy project developed by Parkwind and ESB, and is also likely to be the first fully operational commercial wind farm in Irish waters.
+It will be the first commercial Irish Sea Offshore Wind Energy project developed by the two partners.

 The development will be located off the coast of County Louth.
 The site was chosen based on an assessment of the following criteria:

 • wind speeds

 Only a few sites in Ireland meet these criteria.

 In 2010 Oriel was granted a conditional Foreshore Lease to construct an offshore wind farm in the waters to the east of Dundalk Bay.
 The project was delayed due to market conditions and the collapse of the economy.

 In 2017 Parkwind became the project developer, bringing with them considerable technical expertise.
 ESB joined the project in 2019.

 The new project team has spent the last two years updating environmental surveys and technical data.
 The final updated design of the Oriel wind farm will be established following further study and public engagement.
 The project will have up to 370 MW in production capacity and will be located between 6 and 22km from the coast.

 Oriel expect to apply for consent to the relevant planning authorities in 2022.
 The consent application will be supported by detailed planning drawings, Environmental Impact Assessment Report and Natura Impact Statement.